 - 1. An important part of IB History of the Americas is understanding the history of both Canada and Latin America and demonstrating the ability to assess their role in and contribution to the modern world.
-To begin this process, you will need to purchase and read both Born in Blood and Fire: A Concise History of Latin America by John Charles Chasteen (the third edition) and A Little History of Canada by H.V.
-Nelles (Second Edition). - 2.
+To begin this process, you will need to purchase and read both Born in Blood and Fire: A Concise History of Latin America by John Charles Chasteen and A Little History of Canada by H.V.
+Nelles.
+Do not wait to purchase the books!
+Try to order them ASAP to give them time to come in. - 2.
 Both books can be purchased used on Amazon.
-These are not the newest editions of the book, so they can be found for a rather cheap price used.
-You may purchase a newer edition if you wish, but it is not necessary.
-Be sure you do not accidentally purchase the accompanying documentary reader for Born in Blood and Fire by the same author. - 3.
-For both of the books on the required reading list, you must the entire book and answer the guided reading questions.
+The versions of the book that the questions are based on are the 3rd Edition for the Chasteen book and the 2nd Edition for the Nelles book.
+I recommend the 3rd editions for both books, which are relatively affordable used on Amazon.
+There is a fourth edition of Born in Blood and Fire that is updated, but it is also more expensive since it is new.
+You may purchase this copy if you would like, but it is not required.
+Be sure you do not accidentally purchase the accompanying documentary reader for Born in Blood and Fire by the same author, which is subtitled Latin American Voices. - I have 36 copies of both books available for check out.
+They may have annotations from previous students or may have some mild damage. - If you would like to check out a book rather than purchase one, please come by my classroom #1211 between Monday, May 17 and Thursday, May 20.
+Checkout is on a first come, first served basis.
+If you come late to checkout a book(s), you may have a time limit placed on your check out or have to wait until one is returned over the summer. - 3.
+For both of the books on the required reading list, you must read the entire book and answer the guided reading questions.
 Please answer these questions on your own paper, handwritten.
-You do not necessarily have to write in complete sentences.
-The questions are a way to guide your reading and help you take notes.
-These will be due on the first day of class.
+The questions are a way to guide your reading and help you take notes; please do not answer the questions in essay form, but rather bullet points, draw a chart, etc. You will not take your IB exams until Spring 2023, so you want these notes to be thorough enough that they will be useful to you when you look back at them, but you also need to avoid "rewriting" the book.
+The notes will be due on the first day of class.
 Please do not try to cram last minute.
-Please create a schedule and commit yourself to it. - 4.
+Create a schedule and commit yourself to it. - 4.
 On the second day of class, you will take a test demonstrating your knowledge on both the history of Latin America and Canada based on the readings.
-The test will comprise multiple sections including multiple choice, history identifications, and short essay. - 5.
+The test will comprise multiple sections including multiple choice, history identifications, and short essay.
+See the next page for more details on the format. - 5.
 Late work will not be accepted. - 6.
-Please email me at emvatella@auburnschools.org if you have any questions about the assignment.
-I check my email approximately once a week over the summer.
+It is also highly recommended that you purchase your own copy of Kate Turabian's A Manual for Writers of Research, Papers, Theses, and Dissertations: Chicago Style for Students and Researchers, Ninth Edition.
+Historical writing and research are essential components of this course (and the IB program as a whole) and this guide includes: - The Chicago Manual of Style for citations and bibliography (all papers will be written in Chicago Style) - Suggestions for organizing research, structuring investigations, and forming sound historical arguments - Finding appropriate sources and evaluating their usefulness to a particular investigation - Assistance with avoiding plagiarism, properly inserting footnotes, etc. - Presenting your research in alternate formats (visual, oral, etc.)